ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 ```
 {: codeblock}

 Switching directly from public to private endpoints or from private to public endpoints is **not supported**.
 The switch will disable all public endpoints and your applications will lose access to the cluster.
-To avoid this, first enable both public and private endpoints, then re-configure applications to use private endpoints, and finally switch to private only endpoints.
+To avoid this, first enable both public and private endpoints, then reconfigure applications to use private endpoints, and finally switch to private only endpoints.
-{: note}
+{: important}

 For example, to migrate directly from public to public-and-private endpoints:

-Firstly enable both public and private endpoints:
+Firstly, enable both public and private endpoints:

 ```bash
 ibmcloud resource service-instance-update <instance-name> --service-endpoints public-and-private